electricbolt/pragmaticnib/README.md

-### Custom UIView's constructed using Nib's in Swift - the pragmatic way
+### A pragmatic approach to constructing custom UIView's with Nib's in Swift

 ### Problems